 According to evidence compiled by scholar Kelsey Kauffman — evidence that has not been corroborated in any official investigation — a group of employees known as "The Brotherhood" has plagued Putnamville State Prison in Greenville, Ind., for years.
 Kauffman says members have targeted minority inmates — along with fellow correctional system employees they didn't approve of.

-A white woman who worked as a cook at Putnamville says that after she reported a Brotherhood member for calling her a "nigger-lover" and "bitch" in front of inmates, he "drew his arm back and said, 'I'll smash your fucking face right here, bitch.' " Her account, Kauffman says, was corroborated by eight inmates.
+A white woman who worked as a cook at Putnamville says that after she reported a Brotherhood member for calling her a "n------lover" and "b----" in front of inmates, he "drew his arm back and said, 'I'll smash your f------ face right here, b----.' " Her account, Kauffman says, was corroborated by eight inmates.

 Another female staff member reported that a Brotherhood member had threatened her with violence from the Klan.
 Although nothing occurred, the woman resigned, fearing for her safety and that of her family.